Archeryman.com Help for Archery Hunters

 Hunters need to understand the senses of the deer.
 Deer see mostly in black & white, not color and some don't have the best vision.
 More than once I've stood frozen and had bucks walk right up to me.
 Deer can actually see into the blue wavelengths of light.
 Wearing blue jeans is a bad idea.
 The other side of the color spectrum is red.
 Deer see red very poorly.
 This is why some hunters use a red color filter on their flashlight as they walk into the woods in darkness.
 I have seen deer react to a red-filtered flashlight even though they're supposed to have a hard time seeing it.
 They also have superior night vision.
 Deer can see almost 300 degrees around themselves without moving their heads.

 A deer's vision isn't that good but they are great at detecting movement.
 Many times in the woods, I've been spotted by doe.
+Try not to move if you can see the deer's eye.
 Many of these times, the deer will look at me, then walk a step or two toward me.
 They then stomp a front foot.
 The deer isn't sure what I am and it's trying to provoke me to move.
 If I stay frozen, sometimes the deer will begin to relax and move on.
 If I make a movement, the deer will run.
 When I see a deer, I freeze and watch the deer.
 If there are several deer, you have several sets of eyes looking around so there is a greater chance your movement will be detected.
 Be patient and move only when the deer are looking away.

 It's difficult to know when to draw your arrow.
 I draw when I think the shot opportunity is approaching and the deer is looking away.